maifeng/customer-review-crawler/README.md

 # Quick Start Guide

-Updated: 2015-11-14 to reflect changes on Amazon website.

 ## Get reviews from one product
 To get all reviews for a product, first get the Amazon Standard Identification Number (ASIN) of the product.
 It is the 10-character alphanumeric ID followed by /product/ in the url.